Incremental PTA (iPTA)

 There are two ways users can create/update Saphir documents with iPTA:

 Single document with one analysis per shut-in: any new data are sent to the ‘PTA document’ defined in the iPTA creation wizard and a new analysis is created for each shut-in.
 A maximum of 10 analyses can be created in a single document, after which a new document will automatically be created.
+Each document contains data from the start of the production history up to the time the iPTA workflow is executed.

 Extracting / Viewing iPTA Results